MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Post_WarehouseReceipts.md

 `{"Warehouse_Activity_No":"10113"}`

 **Errors**:
 ```
+{
+  "Error": {
+    "Code": "Not found",
-{"Error":"The Warehouse Receipt does not exist"}
+    "Message": The Warehouse Receipt does not exist."
-{"Error":"The source document Purchase Order 106040 is not released."}
-{"Error":"The Location does not exist.
-Identification fields and values: Code=''"}
+  }
+}
 ```